Claude Cowork for business: a secure-adoption guide for Canadian SMBs

 Is Claude Cowork safe for business data?

 Claude Cowork can be safe for business data when it runs on a Team or Enterprise plan with access scoped to specific folders.
-The work runs locally in an isolated virtual machine, though prompts still reach Anthropic for reasoning.
+The work runs in an isolated environment on Anthropic’s servers for remote sessions, or in an isolated virtual machine on the member’s device for local sessions, and prompts reach Anthropic for reasoning.
 Safety depends on setup: limit what the agent can open, keep a human approving sensitive actions, and write a usage policy before staff begin.

 What plan do I need for Claude Cowork?